tfabris/CrowCam/README.md

 useful programming techniques.
 These scripts include well-documented methods for the following things:

+- How to script based on sunrise and sunset.
+- How to work around the Synology bug which prevents the YouTube live stream from properly resuming after a network outage.
+- How to work around the YouTube bug which prevents users from being able to use the live stream's DVR functionality.
+- How to clean out old YouTube stream archives.
 - How to properly fail out of a Bash script while down inside a sub-function, since in Bash, "exit 1" doesn't work as expected when inside a function.
 - How to access and use the Synology API.